Welcome to KASTEL Security Research Labs

 To ensure this security, new threats must be modeled, security objectives described and new methods developed.
 This can only be achieved through collaboration between cryptographers, IT security specialists, software engineers, network experts, jurists, economists and social scientists - as is the case here at KASTEL.

 KASTEL started in 2011 with a term of four years.
 After a successful evaluation in 2014, the term was extended by the BMBF, and after another successful scientific evaluation and a strategic assessment by the Helmholtz Association, it was finally decided to permanently fund KASTEL.

-The KASTEL Institute of Information Security and Reliability at KIT, part of the KASTEL Security Research Labs, can be found here.
+The KASTEL Institute of Information Security and Dependability at KIT, part of the KASTEL Security Research Labs, can be found here.